salt

 How to Store

-Humidity and moisture will cause salt to clump and stick together.
-Add about ten grains of raw rice to the salt shaker to absorb the moisture and keep the salt flowing freely.
-Do not store salt in silver containers.
-The chlorine in the salt reacts negatively with the silver, causing a green discoloration.
+• Humidity and moisture will cause salt to clump and stick together.
+So, add about ten grains of raw rice to the salt shaker to absorb the moisture and keep the salt flowing freely.

 Health Benefits